ramses990729/DevOpsPills/README.md

 # 1. index.php

-This is the main file and it's mandatory for wordpress themes, in here we have the main wordpress loop to display the entries correctly, .
+This is the main file and it is mandatory for wordpress themes, in here we have the main wordpress loop to display the entries correctly.

 # 2. front-page.php